Michelle Rempel Garner

-Michelle Rempel Garner PC MP (née Godin; born February 14, 1980) is a Canadian politician who sits in the House of Commons as the member of Parliament (MP) for the Alberta riding of Calgary Nose Hill.
+Michelle L. Rempel Garner PC MP (née Godin; born February 14, 1980) is a Canadian politician who sits in the House of Commons as the member of Parliament (MP) for the Alberta riding of Calgary Nose Hill.
 A member of the Conservative Party, she was initially elected to represent Calgary Centre-North in the 2011 federal election and served as a minister during Stephen Harper's premiership.

 On November 9, 2021, Rempel Garner was named the Conservative critic of natural resources by Opposition leader Erin O'Toole.
 She sits on multiple Parliamentary Standing Committees including the Standing Committee on Natural Resources (December 9, 2021 – Present), Standing Committee on Health (October 9, 2020 to August 15, 2021), Industry, Science and Technology (February 18, 2020 – August 18, 2020), and Citizenship and Immigration (September 21, 2017 – September 11, 2019).

 Early life and career

 Rempel Garner was born in Winnipeg, Manitoba.
 She is of partial Franco-Manitoban ancestry through her father.
 She completed a degree in economics at the University of Manitoba, and helped to pay her way through school by playing as a classically-trained pianist.

 Prior to being elected, Rempel Garner worked as the director of the University of Calgary's Institutional Programs Division.
 She is credited with leading a redesign of the University's service delivery model which resulted in sponsored research funding revenues increasing from $7 million in 2007 to over $100 million in 2009.
 She had also previously worked in the technology commercialization division of the University of Manitoba.